 In accordance with Accreditation Council for Continuing Medical Education requirements on disclosure, faculty and contributors are asked to disclose any relationships with commercial interests associated with the area of medicine featured in the activity.
 These relationships are described below.

 UPMC Center for Continuing Education in the Health Sciences/Melanoma Care, LLC staff members have no financial conflicts to disclose.

 Independent peer reviewer has no financial conflicts to disclose.

-©Paradigm Medical Communications, 2012, except where noted.
-This webcast may not be reproduced in whole or part without the express written permission of Paradigm Medical Communication, LLC.
+©Melanoma Care, 2012, except where noted.
+This webcast may not be reproduced in whole or part without the express written permission of Melanoma Care, LLC.